wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-prepare-for-wvd/includes/provision-aad-roles.md

 ## Administrator roles required for Windows Virtual Desktop
 Windows Virtual Desktop uses the following roles:
-- **Azure subscription admin** – grants access to the Azure portal and resources.
-You can use a global admin for this role.
+- **Global administrator** – grants access to the Azure portal and resources.
 - **Azure Active Directory admin** – provisions users and manages user and admin access.
 - **Windows Virtual Desktop Tenant Creator** – provisions and maintains Windows Virtual Desktop-specific configurations.
 This is a custom role that we’ll provision manually in this module.
 - **Virtual machine admin** – provisions VMs once the Windows Virtual Desktop tenant is running.